Density correction for multivariate spatial fields of global climate model output using deep learning: Density correction of historical TMAX and PRCP

-Figures \ref{f:summaries_validation}--\ref{f:propzero_validation} plot the 0.95 quantiles of TMAX and PRCP, and the proportion of zeros for PRCP, respectively.
+Figures \ref{fig:summaries}--\ref{fig:propzero} plot the 0.95 quantiles of TMAX and PRCP, and the proportion of zeros for PRCP, respectively.
 Each panel displays the effect of density correction by comparing it against the observational data for every location and month.
-For the upper 0.95 quantiles, the uncalibrated model values for TMAX have noticeable bias, something that can be visually verified in Figure \ref{f:density_validation}.
-The calibrated quantiles virtually eliminates this bias while also having lower uncertainty than the uncalibrated data.
-The density correction also improves upper quantile estimation for PRCP.
-However, it is unable to fully adjust for the bias, and there is noticeably more uncertainty in the PRCP estimates than TMAX.
-Part of this bias is attributable to the proportion of zeros in PRCP data, which varies significantly by season.
-We therefore treat model precipitation below $0.001$ mm as zero precipitation, since it is not measurable by physical instruments like rain gauges.
+For the upper 0.95 quantiles, the uncalibrated model values for TMAX have noticeable bias, something that can be visually verified in Figure \ref{fig:density}.
+The calibrated quantiles virtually eliminates this bias while also having lower uncertainty than the uncalibrated data, for both training and validation periods.
+The density correction also improves upper quantile estimation for PRCP; however, there is noticeably more uncertainty in the PRCP estimates than TMAX.
+The calibration is adequate for the training period, but SPQR has difficulty calibrating the upper tail of the out-of-sample PRCP for the validation period.
+This is consistent with the numerical study in Section \ref{s:sim}.
+We also note that the calibration is overall better for the SW than the SE.
+For estimating the proportion of zeros, we treat model precipitation below $0.001$ mm as zero precipitation, since it is not measurable by physical instruments like rain gauges.
 This was also done for the SPQR estimates since the continuous fitted distribution for PRCP will never produce exact zeros.
-The uncalibrated model data (red) in Figure \ref{f:propzero_validation} severely underestimates the proportion of zeros, due to a well known phenomenon called the \textit{drizzle effect} \citep[see, e.g.,][]{levey2024}, where numerical climate models for precipitation very rarely generate zero precipitation values, instead usually having very small but positive values.
-The calibrated density of PRCP is able to accurately represent the proportion of zeros that are observed in the real data, indicating that our log-transform for modeling PRCP is adequate for this application.
+The uncalibrated model data (red) in Figure \ref{fig:propzero} severely underestimates the proportion of zeros due to the drizzle effect.
+The calibrated density of PRCP is able to accurately represent the proportion of zeros that are observed in the real data.
+Calibration for the validation period (Fig \ref{fig:propzero_validation}) has some bias indicative of an over-correction and more variability compared to the training period (Fig \ref{fig:propzero_train}), but the overall results suggest that our log-transform for modeling PRCP is adequate for this application.